rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 Every man who prays or prophesies with his head covered dishonors his head, ^1104

-but every wife who prays or prophesies with her head uncovered dishonors her head, since it is the same as if her head were shaven. ^1105
+but every wife who prays or prophesies with her head uncovered dishonors her head--it is the same as if her head were shaven. ^1105

 For if a wife will not cover her head, then she should cut her hair short.
 But since it is disgraceful for a wife to cut off her hair or shave her head, let her cover her head. ^1106